-If a splice site doesn't fit any of the above canonical sites it can be described as noncanonical splice sites.
+If a splice site doesn't fit any of the above canonical sites it can be described as non-canonical splice sites.
 Donor or acceptor sites, or both, may be affected.
-A noncanonical site may be used in a transcript model if it is supported or explained by any of the following:
+A non-canonical site may be used in a transcript model if it is supported or explained by any of the following:

 - conservation in other species

 - genomic sequencing error

 - SNP

-- U12 intron
+- U12 intron (i.e. AT-AC splice sites)

 - mRNA editing

 - published support (add PMID as visible remark)